 You can write to the plaintiff and ask them for more information.
 This is known as 'a request for further and better particulars'.

-Another way to ask for more information is by filing a notice to plead facts.
+Another way you can ask for more information is by filing a notice to plead facts.

-A notice to plead facts is a formal way in which the defendant can ask for more detail about the claim.
-They must complete a form and file it with the court.
+A notice to plead facts is a formal way in which you can ask for more detail about the claim.
+You must complete a form and file it with the court.

 For more information, see Asking for more information.